google/zetasql/docs/query-syntax.md

 the named type.

-When used with `SELECT DISTINCT`, or `GROUP BY` or `ORDER BY` using column ordinals, these operators are applied first, on the columns in the `SELECT` list, and then the value construction happens last.
-This means that `DISTINCT` can be applied on the input columns to the value construction, including in cases where `DISTINCT` would not be allowed after value construction because grouping is not supported on the constructed type.
+When used with `SELECT DISTINCT`, or `GROUP BY` or `ORDER BY` using column ordinals, these operators are first applied on the columns in the `SELECT` list.
+The value construction happens last.
+This means that `DISTINCT` can be applied on the input columns to the value construction, including in cases where `DISTINCT` wouldn't be allowed after value construction because grouping isn't supported on the constructed type.

 The following is an example of a `SELECT AS typename` query.